spcask/vimex/README.md

 command-line mode.
 They are called command-line mode commands because as soon as you press `:`, the command-line at the bottom of the screen is activated where you can complete the command.
 You must press `<Enter>` after typing the command to enter the command.
+For example, to enter the Ex command `:wq`, you must type `:wq<Enter>`.

 Exercise
 --------